-Jake Yuzna is a Los Angeles based cultural producer.
-His practice has included feature films, curatorial projects, design, publications, nightlife, and cultural production initiatives.
+Jake Yuzna is cultural producer whose practice has included feature films, curatorial projects, design, publications, nightlife, and educational initiatives.

-For his work, Yuzna has received fellowships from the Creative Capital, Jerome Foundation, Philanthrofund Foundation, Frameline Foundation, Creative Time, State Arts Board of Minnesota, IFP and the National Endowment for the Arts.
+For their work, Yuzna has received fellowships from the Guggenheim Foundation, Creative Capital, Jerome Foundation, Philanthrofund Foundation, Frameline Foundation, Creative Time, State Arts Board of Minnesota, IFP and the National Endowment for the Arts.

 Their debut feature film, Open, premiered at the Berlin Film Festival, where it became the first American film to receive the Teddy Jury Prize.
 Open was awarded Best Narrative Feature at the Tel Aviv Film Festival, Best Performance at NewFest, and for the film, Yuzna was named a Four in Focus Filmmaker by OutFest.